 Featuring a 1,050-denier ballistic nylon shell and a 1,000-denier Cordura landing zone, the Full Pad’s surface materials match the quality of its foam.
 It’s also burly enough to hold up well to being dragged around on rugged terrain.

 As our testing proves, Organic pads can withstand many years of regular use.
-For hiking and storage, the Full pad folds down to 36” x 24” x 8.5”, and is secured with nylon straps and metal buckles.
+For hiking and storage, the Full pad folds down to 36 inches by 24 inches by 8.5 inches, and is secured with nylon straps and metal buckles.

 Organic Climbing’s deluxe hip belt is well-padded with heavy loads and long approaches in mind.
 As with all Organic pads, the landing zone is customizable with your choice of background and accent colors upon purchase.